-If it is determined that students participated in bullying behavior or retaliated against anyone due to the reporting of bullying behavior, the school administration and school may take disciplinary action, including suspension, expulsion, and/or referral to law enforcement officials for possible legal action as appropriate.
+If it is determined that students participated in bullying behavior or retaliated against anyone due to the reporting of bullying behavior, the school administration and school may take disciplinary action, including asking families to no longer attend RMA as appropriate.

 Conflict vs. Bullying